 Owner financed land has both pros and cons for buyers.

-It also allows buyers to spread out the cost of the land over a number of monthly payments, which can then be offset by using creative ways to make money from raw land.
+It also helps buyers spread out the cost of the land over a number of monthly payments, which can then be offset by using creative ways to make money from raw land.

 Regardless of why you are interested in owner financing, here’s what you should know before you purchase owner financed land for sale.

 1. The Owner May Require a Credit Check

 One of the greatest benefits of an owner financed land sale is that the owner can grant a loan to anyone they wish.

 This means that buyers who wouldn’t otherwise qualify for a loan can purchase land without issue.